miguelcjalmeida/TheChosenOnes/README.md

 ## Features

 * Opens a custom loot selection at the **very first node (Act 0)**
-* You are now able to manage your perks in any city
 * Provides a curated list of **Epic and Mythic equipment**
 * Fully compatible with **r2modman** and **Thunderstore**
 * Lightweight and safe to add or remove